Treoir Nua – Misson Transition Programme

 Before the school commences, students and their parents/guardians are invited to attend the school for a breakfast meeting with an introduction to the schooli with additional meetings held with incoming first years prior to starting first year and a month after commencement to review the first few weeks in school.

-The Learning Support Department aims to provide an effective and comprehensive support service that will enable students with special educational needs to access the curriculum and achieve their full potential.
+The Student Learning Support (SLS) Department aims to provide an effective and comprehensive support service that will enable students with special educational needs to access the curriculum and achieve their full potential.

-The Learning Support team provides assistance to students, through early identification, specialist tuition and close liaison with parents, subject teachers, class tutors, year heads and parents/guardians.
+The SLS team provides assistance to students, through early identification, specialist tuition and close liaison with parents, subject teachers, class tutors, year heads and parents/guardians.

 Other students who are struggling with the demands of the curriculum may also be eligible for short-term interventions.